aminnairi/renkei/packages/core/README.md

 Since the `createApplication` is simply the shell for your entire application, it separates the route schema, from the client implementation ([`@superblue/fetch`](../fetch) for instance) and the server implementation ([`@superblue/node`](../node) for instance).

 That's it, you know know how to create your first `superblue` application.
-Don't forget to read the documentation below to finish setting up your application in order to create your seamless client/server communication environment!
+Don't forget to read the documentation for the packages above to finish setting up your application in order to create your seamless client/server communication environment!

 ## License